Eugenio Suárez: Cincinnati Reds

 On March 16, 2018, Suárez signed a seven-year, $66 million contract with the Reds through the 2024 season, with a club option for 2025.
 Batting .315 with 19 home runs and 68 RBIs in July, he was named to his first MLB All-Star Game.
 Suárez finished the season leading the team with 34 home runs and 104 RBIs and leading all NL third basemen with 19 errors.
 He was selected to play in the 2018 MLB Japan All-Star Series that followed the season.

 In 2019, Suárez played 159 games, finishing with a .271 batting average, 49 home runs (2nd in the NL), 103 RBIs (10th), and struck out an MLB-leading 189 times while leading all NL third basemen in errors, with 17.
 His 49 homers set new single season records for both NL third basemen and Venezuelan-born players.
-He led the National League in pull percentage (52%), and made contact with the lowest percentage of pitches he swung at outside the strike zone (44.2%) of all NL batters.
+He led the National League (NL) in pull percentage (52%), and made contact with the lowest percentage of pitches he swung at outside the strike zone (44.2%) of all NL batters.
 In October 2019, Suárez was awarded the Luis Aparicio Award, which is given annually to the best Venezuelan player in MLB.

 On January 28, 2020, it was reported that Suárez underwent right shoulder surgery to remove torn, loose cartilage, an injury that occurred during a swimming pool mishap at his residence in Pinecrest, Florida.
 He had injured his shoulder when he dove head-first into the shallow part of his home's pool and hit the bottom of the pool.
 During the shortened 2020 season, Suárez hit .202/.312/.470 with 15 home runs and 38 RBIs in 57 games, and was fourth among NL third basemen in errors, with five.
 He was 2-for-9 in two NL Wild Card Series games.

 In 2021, Suárez's batting average fell to .169 through the first five months of the season.
 Despite a resurgence in September and October in which he batted .370, he finished the 2021 season with a .198 average and 171 strikeouts (third in the league).
 He also recorded 31 home runs and 79 RBIs.
 On defense, he was in the bottom 2% of major leaguers in outs above average.